USSBA/certify_design_system_gem/README.md

 #### Stylesheets

-add the `sass-rails` gem to the Gemfile
+Add the `sass-rails` gem to the Gemfile

 ```ruby
 gem 'sass-rails'
 ```

-add the following to `application.css.scss` on the Rails application
+Add the following to `application.css.scss` on the Rails application

 ```sass
 @import 'cds';